Agata6391/CloudShift_Radar/README.md

 - **CSV**: Spreadsheet-compatible format
 - **Markdown**: Human-readable report

-### ðŸ”’ Security-First Design
+### 🛡️ Security-First Design

 CloudShift Radar follows a zero-execution security model:

-- âŒ Uploaded code is never executed.
+- 🔒 Uploaded code is never executed.
-- âŒ Dependencies are never installed.
+- 🔒 Dependencies are never installed.
-- âŒ Shell commands from uploaded repositories are never run.
+- 🔒 Shell commands from uploaded repositories are never run.
-- âŒ Docker containers are never executed.
+- 🔒 Docker containers are never executed.
-- âœ… Only text files are read.
+- 📝 Only text files are read.
-- âœ… ZIP files are validated before extraction.
+- 🧰 ZIP files are validated before extraction.
-- âœ… Path traversal is prevented.
+- 🧱 Path traversal is prevented.
-- âœ… Secrets are redacted before AI analysis.
+- 🔐 Secrets are redacted before AI analysis.

-### ðŸŽ­ MVP Authentication
+### 🔐 MVP Authentication

 - **Simulated login**: Authentication is simulated for demonstration purposes.
 - **No credential validation**: Any email/password combination works when terms are accepted.